 Calf Compression Sleeves – Aren’t these sexy?
 Well, I did warn you this year’s gift guide was about comfort, and these calf compression sleeves definitely fall into the function over style category.
 From time-to-time, I get excruciating shin pain, and these sleeves have been a lifesaver for me more than once.
 I’m not sure how they work, but pulling these sleeves on is sort of like giving my aching shins a warm hug, and they definitely take the edge off the pain.

 Reusable hand warmers – I bought a set of reusable hand warmers like these at a local craft show last fall, and they really come in handy when my hands are freezing from the winter cold.
 I pop them in the microwave, and a few seconds later, it feels like I’m holding a little bit of sunshine in the palm of my hand.
+For cold feet, sometimes I stuff them down into my socks, too.

 Ancient Minerals Magnesium Lotion – No fibromyalgia gift guide would be complete without some sort of magnesium product.
 I love magnesium for relieving all-over aches and pains.
 Ancient Minerals Magnesium Lotion comes recommended by fibromyalgia specialist and fellow fibro warrior Dr. Ginevra Liptan.
 I haven’t personally tried this particular brand yet, but magnesium lotion has been one of my top tools for fibro pain management for years.
 I would not be without it!